 “This project is critical to the continuing efforts to protect and restore the horseshoe crabs and shorebirds of Delaware Bay especially in light of the added blow that Superstorm Sandy dealt the area.
 The prospect of losing a spawning season for the horseshoe crabs and the potential for a huge impact on already endangered shorebirds made action imperative.
 It’s been amazing to see the multitude of people and organizations that have come together to get sand on the beaches ahead of the crab’s arrival.
 In the weeks following the storm, most assessments were that it would be impossible to make this project a reality in time” said Lenore Tedesco, Executive Director of The Wetlands Institute.

-The project will be carried out by a partnership which includes the American Littoral Society, the Wetlands Institute, LJ Niles Associates, Dianne Daly CEP, New Jersey Department of Environmental Protection, The Richard Stockton College of NJ Coastal Research Center, and Middle Township.
+The project will be carried out by a partnership which includes the American Littoral Society, the Wetlands Institute, LJ Niles Associates, Dianne Daly CEP, New Jersey Department of Environmental Protection, the Stockton University Coastal Research Center, and Middle Township.
 More than a dozen partners, both public and private, are working to accomplish this project.
 Critical support has been provided by the USFWS Cape May National Wildlife Refuge, The Nature Conservancy and several Bayshore landowners.

 “This project is unique because it’s a great example of how a project targeted to benefiting the environment can also benefit local residents and the regional economy” said Mayor Dan Lockwood of Middle Township.
 In addition to the revenue for local businesses receiving contracts for the project, nature tourism to view the wildlife of Delaware Bay is a multimillion dollar annual contributor to the region’s economy.
 Concurrent to this project, the Township’s Deputy Mayor Tim Donohue and Open Space and Recreation Project Team have been part of a cooperative effort with environmental groups to improve the Township’s Delaware Bay recreation areas to attract more of the nature tourism market.
 Committee member Susan Delanzo added, “It is wonderful to see this project come through so quickly.
 It is for the common good and as a result of a lot of hard work and coordinated efforts of so many organizations and agencies.
 I think that our bay community is one of our most beautiful natural resources and we should do everything within our power to preserve it.”